k-rns/2020-05-22-WHOI-online/index.md

 <h2 id="setup">Setup</h2>
 <p>
-  To participate in this workshop, you will need access to the software described below.
+  To participate in this workshop, you will need access to a spreadsheet program (Excel, LibreOffice,...), Python and Jupyter notebooks.
 In addition you will need an up-to-data web browser.
 Set-up instructions for your software can be found <a href="https://datacarpentry.org/ecology-workshop/setup-python-workshop.html">here</a> (Instructions from Data Carpentry Ecology workshops-with Python) .
 From these instructions install:
   <ul>
-    <li>A spreadscheet program</li>
+    <li>A spreadscheet program (Excel is fine, or you can install the open source software LibreOffice)</li>
     <li>Python and Jupyter notebooks</li>
    </ul>
 </p>

 <p>
   Please make sure you have installed all the required packages before the start of this workshop.
-We will be holding an on-line data lab with Stace Beaulieu at .... and help you installing the packages. </p>
+We will be holding an on-line data lab with Stace Beaulieu on May 20 and help you installing the packages. </p>

 <p>